-The Hyatt turbine shut-off valves (TSV) seats were worn and in need of replacement to ensure the future reliability of the valves.
+The Hyatt turbine shut-off valves (TSV) seats were worn and in need of replacement to ensure their future reliability.
 The refurbishment work includes retrofitting the TSV with mechanical locks on the upstream valve seats, designing new valve seats, replacing portions of the TSV, and pressure testing the refurbished TSV.